ElenaCKay/CICD/jenkins-server.md

 My Jenkins: http://3.252.45.241:8080/

+6. Go to security -> Git Host Verification strategy and pick No verification i think this allows all connections to github?
-6. Install the plugin NodeJS
+7. Install the plugin NodeJS
-7. Go to JENKINS_URL/configureTools [NodeJS documentation](https://plugins.jenkins.io/nodejs/)
+8. Go to JENKINS_URL/configureTools [NodeJS documentation](https://plugins.jenkins.io/nodejs/)
-8. Add a nodejs environment - give it a name and set the version to 12.0.0.
+9. Add a nodejs environment - give it a name and set the version to 12.0.0.
 This will be used in the CI job